 Best Portable iPad: iPad mini

-Apple’s smallest tablet fits inside the same chassis as its predecessor, with a Touch ID fingerprint scanner for unlocking and making purchases.
-You can get the iPad mini in sizes of up to 256GB, but ultimately the main reason to pick up a Mini is that you want a very small tablet.
+Apple’s smallest tablet fits inside the same chassis as its predecessor.
+There’s also a Touch ID fingerprint scanner for unlocking and making purchases.
+You can get the iPad mini in sizes of up to 256GB.
+Ultimately, the main reason to pick up a Mini is that you want a very small tablet.

-It can be tempting to look at the iPad Pro and convince yourself that you need to splash out on Apple’s finest, but the iPad Air is probably the best tablet on this list.
-Not only is it compatible with the first generation Pencil and Smart Keyboard folio (previously iPad Pro exclusives), it’s decent value too.
+You might think the best iPad would be the most expensive; the iPad Pro.
+However, the iPad Air is probably the best tablet on this list.
+Not only is it compatible with the first generation Pencil and Smart Keyboard folio, it’s decent value too.

 Whatever you buy, make sure you buy with future use in mind because Apple tablets tend to last.
-I’ve still got a fully functional 2013 iPad Air that, despite its cracked screen, continues to work just fine.
-Though, by far one of the most important things to consider is how much storage you need.
+By far one of the most important things to consider is how much storage you need.
+Chose the wrong size, and you’ll be locked into a battle of creating free space on iOS.